 Immunizations: Clinical/externship sites may require various vaccinations prior to participation in a clinical/externship rotation.
 Program Directors maintain a list of vaccination requirements, which can be provided upon request.
 The immunization requirements are based on general requirements for working in a healthcare setting and may change without notice.
 It is the students' responsibility to ensure compliance with immunization requirements at their own cost.
 Students who qualify for exclusion must request an exemption; there is no assurance a clinical site will accept the exemption.
 Furthermore, if a student does not obtain required immunizations or is unable to provide documentation of past immunizations to meet clinical requirements, Concorde cannot guarantee placement at a clinical/externship site.
-In these cases, the student clinical/externship site.
 In these cases, the student may be required to complete additional health facility-specific documentation, including waivers.
 Under no conditions can Concorde guarantee employment.